How-To

 Converting a Word document to PDF is usually seamless — what you see in Word is what you get in the PDF.
 Excel is different.
 A spreadsheet is not a page-based document.
 It is a potentially infinite grid, and turning that grid into a fixed-size page requires a set of decisions that Excel, your PDF tool, or both will make on your behalf — often badly.

-The result is a familiar set of frustrations: columns that get sliced at the edge of the page, rows that disappear onto a second sheet with no indication they are there, gridlines that vanish, header rows that only appear on the first page, or a tiny table floating in the middle of a vast white page because the print area was never defined.
+The result is a familiar set of frustrations: columns sliced at the page edge, rows disappearing onto a second sheet with no indication, gridlines that vanish, header rows that only appear on the first page, or a tiny table floating in the middle of a vast white page because the print area was never defined.

 The core issue: Excel treats every sheet as a potentially infinite canvas.
 When converting to PDF, that canvas has to be fitted onto fixed page dimensions — and Excel’s default settings for doing this are rarely what you actually want.